Psychology Of Colors In Marketing [Infographic]

 - Associated with confidence

 Orange is the color of excitement and the reason why it is usually combined with red in a lot of fast food restaurants.
 It also gives the feeling of vitality and energy, which is why you will find it in Gatorade and Tang.
 It’s brighter than yellow, which makes it more visible and prominent in web design.
 Thus, a lot of call-to-action buttons use it (check out Amazon).
-Note, though, it can be overpowering, so orange is best paired with other, and hopefully lighter, colors.
+But orange can be overpowering, and women don’t really love it.
+Pair it with something light.

 - Looks expensive and elegant